Geoogolla/enterprise-docs/docs/designer-guide/manage-content/dataset-management.md

 ## Edit dataset as XML

-This XML editor provides a user-friendly interface for you to make necessary modifications to the dataset.
-When working with the Report Server, you have the convenience of editing datasets directly using an XML editor.
+This XML editor provides a user-friendly interface for you to make necessary modifications to the dataset in the Report Server.
 This means you can make necessary changes to the dataset without downloading it and using a separate text editor.
-By accessing the Report Server's XML editor option, you can easily modify the dataset in XML.

 1. Click the `Actions` button in the dataset grid context menu and select `Edit As XML` to edit a dataset in XML.
     ![Edit dataset in XML](/static/assets/on-premise/images/manage-content/manage-data-sets/edit-dataset-xml.png)